-Dig Infinity! is an immersive theatrical presentation celebrating and exploring the legacy of Lord Buckley.
+Dig Infinity! is an immersive, ensemble theatrical presentation celebrating and exploring the legacy of Lord Buckley.

 Dig Infinity! received its first full productions at the 2014 Planet Connections Theatre Festivity and garnered three of the fest’s top honors: Outstanding Production of an Adaptation, Outstanding Lead Actor (Oliver Trager) and Outstanding Supporting Actor (Russell Jordan).